jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/relationships-line-merge-and-symbol-merge.md

 ![](images/1.%20Relationships%20Construct%20Drafts.001.png)

-A suggested notation would be for the two class lines to merge together to form `the` picture below:
+A suggested notation might be for the two class lines to merge together to form `the` picture below:

 ![](images/1.%20Relationships%20Construct%20Drafts.002.png)

 This, however, might be a quite ambiguous notation.
-It would suggest that the two symbols joined by the line would have the same class.
-But that would not be what is intended.
-The circle inside __Class A__ would have __Class B__ and the circle inside __Class B__ would have __Class A__.
+It might suggest that the two symbols joined by the line might have the same class.
+But that might not be what is intended.
+The circle inside __Class A__ might have __Class B__ and the circle inside __Class B__ might have __Class A__.

 A solution to this ambiguity may be proposed.